kwmsmith/fwrap/README.txt

     $ export LDFLAGS='-L/usr/local/lib -lgfortran'

-Then you can run the tests, again from this dir:
+Then you can run the tests from the directory containing this README.txt file:

     $ python runtests.py -vv --fcompiler=gnu95 --no-cleanup

-All the build products will be placed in a directory 'BUILD'.
+All the build products will be placed in a directory 'BUILD' which can be safely removed.

 If you have success or failure, we'd love to know.

 More Information & Resources
 ----------------------------

+See USAGE.txt for basic commandline use.

+See the examples directory for some samples to get started.

 Project homepage: